iatGeo/Discord.js-FFmpeg--Audio-Stream-Bot/README.md

 - Have Node.js & NPM installed

 > **Note:** Project has been built on a Windows 11 pc, using Node.js v18.17.1 and NPM v9.6.7
+>
-> **Note:** I have not yet included tutorials for the installations of FFmpeg & VB-CABLE, as well as creating a Discord bot.
+> **Note:** I have not yet included tutorials for the installations of FFmpeg & VB-CABLE, as well as creating a Discord bot from their developer portal.
 You can find plenty of related sources about them on the internet.
+>
 > > **Important:** You will need to add FFmpeg to path for this project to work!